List of highest-grossing openings for animated films: Biggest opening day in U.S. and Canada for an animated film

-Biggest opening weekends outside the United States for an animated film since 2002
+Biggest opening weekend outside the United States for an animated film since 2002

 This list charts the biggest opening weekends outside the United States for an animated film since 2002.
 Figures are given in United States dollars (USD).
 75% of the films in the top 12 were released after 2010.
 2011 are the most represented years on the list with 4 films.
 Films must exceed $40 million.

-Pixar is the most represented studios with 5 films on the list.
+Pixar is the most represented studio with over 5 films on the list.